-Rainy Season in Mexico: All You Need to Know + Travel Tips
+Rainy Season in Mexico: What to Know + Travel Tips

-Are you planning to travel during the rainy season in Mexico and worried about the weather forecast?
+Are you planning to travel during the rainy season in Mexico and worried about the forecast?

-I’ve traveled and lived in Mexico for more than five years.
-And I’m about to tell you everything you need to know about the Mexico rainy season.
+I’ve lived and traveled in Mexico for five years, experiencing rainy seasons from the beaches to the mountains.
+And I’m about to share everything you need to know about what the wet season in Mexico is really like.

 A rainstorm rolls in, across the ocean during the rainy season in Mexico.
 A white boat is anchored in the calm blue ocean while another passes by in the distance.